Why Are LEDs Discriminatory?

 Deliberate indifference – This is the standard by which an ADA claim merits compensatory damages.
 The act of deliberate indifference means that the entity didn’t necessarily act with intentional malice, but rather that the agency acted carelessly and thoughtlessly, showing little concern for the individual’s needs.
 Systemic discrimination through inaction is common for individuals with disabilities, and thus the deliberate indifference standard allows for compensatory damages for failure of an agency to act in good faith to protect the individual from discrimination.

 Undue burden – The city will claim that making an accommodation for you will be an undue burden.
 Your first response is that the city was required when making the alteration to make the facility readily accessible and usable, so Undue Burden cannot be claimed in that case.
-Your second response is that it’s a trivial matter to turn of an LED light, so the Undue Burden claim is invalid.
+Your second response is that it’s a trivial matter to turn off an LED light, so the Undue Burden claim is invalid.
 Even if there was a cost involved, the cost must be compared to entire city budget, not against a department budget or project cost.
 The Undue Burden claim is only valid for architecture changes that were installed prior to 1992.

 Unreasonable request – The city may respond that your request is unreasonable, such as because the city needs the RRFB for safety.
 Your response is that your case and request for accommodation is not about safety, but about discriminatory barriers.
 The city was required to ensure that when they made the LED alteration, the facility or service was readily accessible by individuals with disabilities, which they did not do.
 Don’t let the city shift the conversation away from their requirements to provide full and equal access to city services without discriminatory barriers.